-Below I will consider a cluster of Quinean ideas that replace four cornerstones of traditional and/or early 20th-century philosophy: (a) the analytic-synthetic dichotomy, (b) the foundationalist methodology, (c) the apriori-aposteriori (or apriori-empirical) dichotomy, and (d) the posits-reality opposition.3 I will call the claims that (a)-(d) hold and are central to philosophy the "(positive) analytic-synthetic thesis", "foundationalist thesis", "(positive) apriori-aposteriori/empirical thesis", and "non-reality-of-posits thesis".
-I will call the rejection of (and/or alternatives to) these theses the "negative analytic-synthetic thesis", "holistic thesis", "negative apriori-aposteriori thesis", and "posits thesis".
+Below I will consider a cluster of Quinean ideas that replace four cornerstones of traditional and/or early twentieth-century philosophy: (a) the analytic-synthetic dichotomy, (b) the foundationalist methodology, (c) the apriori-aposteriori (or apriori-empirical) dichotomy, and (d) the posits-reality opposition.3 I will call the claims that (a)-(d) hold and are central to philosophy the '(positive) analytic-synthetic thesis', 'foundationalist thesis', '(positive) apriori-aposteriori/empirical thesis', and 'non-reality-of-posits thesis'.
+I will call the rejection of (and/or alternatives to) these theses the 'negative analytic-synthetic thesis', 'holistic thesis', 'negative apriori-aposteriori thesis', and 'posits thesis'.